 14 December 2016

-With the subject of boardroom governance being a hot topic at the moment Paul Townsend, director, recently discussed some of the key elements that contribute towards good governance during a live webinar.
-Tapping into a wealth of previous board experience, Paul was able to provide some concise and informative points for those grappling with boardroom management at the present time.
-Despite working across both small and large organisations, Paul noted that many of the same issues arise depending on the dynamic of the board structure, the culture of the wider organisation and the impact of the chairperson.
+With the subject of boardroom governance being a hot topic at the moment, we recently discussed some of the key elements that contribute towards good governance during a live webinar.
+Tapping into a wealth of previous board experience, we provided some concise and informative points for those grappling with boardroom management at the present time.
+Despite working across both small and large organisations, many of the same issues arise depending on the dynamic of the board structure, the culture of the wider organisation and the impact of the chairperson.